StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 It is important to understand that these backpressure mechanisms at the API layer are not new.
-They have existed by necessity for as long as we have had networking APIs (or serial port APIs or file system APIs).
+They have existed by necessity for as long as we have had networking APIs (or serial port APIs, or file system APIs, etc.).
-The only difference here is that historically these backpressure mechanisms were exercised too late, after an excessive backlog had already built up.
+The problem with these APIs has been that historically these backpressure mechanisms were exercised too late, after an excessive backlog had already built up.